Himj266/Self-Driving-Car/README.md

 The AI (Artificial Intelligence) for this self driving car will be written in pytorch.

-[Pytorch](http://pytorch.org/) is available only for windows and OSX.
-But you can install [docker](https://www.docker.com/) or [VM VirtualBox](https://www.virtualbox.org/) in case you have windows, to run this project.
+[Pytorch](http://pytorch.org/) is available only for LINUX and OSX.
+But you can install [docker](https://www.docker.com/) or [VM VirtualBox](https://www.virtualbox.org/) in case you have WINDOWS, to run this project.

 #### Important
 If you have Nvidia GPU on your system.
 Then Pytorch also offers [CUDA](https://www.geforce.com/hardware/technology/cuda) support.